LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/hello-world/project-intro/_index.md

 originalAuthor: John Woolbright # to be set by page creator
 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Rob Thomas
-lastEditor: # update any time edits are made after review
+lastEditor: Sally Steuterman # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: gildedgardenia # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-11-06 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Your first assignment is mostly an exercise in following instructions.
 We'll ask you to modify an existing program so that, when run, the program prints "Hello world!".